 Lunch cruise on the Thames

-Experience a Thames river boat cruise as you njoy the sights of the Houses of Parliament, and the Tower of London to name a few as you float past enjoying your two course lunch experience on the river Thames.
+Experience a Thames river boat cruise as you njoy the sights of the Houses of Parliament, and the Tower of London to name a few.
+Float down the Thames enjoying your two course lunch experience

 You will be on the water for almost two hours as part of your Thames river boat cruise, docking from Tower Pier

 Cost: £49 for two

 Afternoon Tea on the Thames

 I love a good afternoon tea.
 Enjoying an afternoon tea on the Thames is something a little bit different isn’t it.
 You can enjoy a traditional afternoon tea from 3.30pm on the river Thames docking from Tower Pier.

 Cost: £49 for two

 Jazz cruise with three course dinner

-You could really push the boat out on this Thames jazz cruise if you’re looking for something a little bit different to experience from a London river cruise and enjoy a three course meal to the sound of a jazz quartet.
+You could really push the boat out on this Thames jazz cruise if you’re looking for something a little bit different to experience from a London river cruise.
+On offer is a three course meal to the sound of a jazz quartet.